badboi16/pybind_test_1/README.md

 After any changes I make to the cpp file, I need to run ||->cmake --build . --config Release|| inside the build folder

+When passing ndarray of date,time,OHLC, i can simply send 6 different ndarrays instead of a single nx6 ndarray This will simplify the work-flow at source